-Over the next two days, 200 participants from 107 organizations beavered away to explore, develop and combine technologies to tackle 15 user cases reflecting existing challenges in the AML/CTF space.
+Over the next two days, 200 participants from 107 organizations beavered away to explore, develop and combine technology to tackle 15 user cases reflecting existing challenges in the AML/CTF space.
 User cases ranged from addressing the customer due diligence and data protection conundrum, to exploring how to improve transaction monitoring, enhancing SAR data, improving capital markets monitoring and assessing how to use cryptography and blockchain for better data sharing across borders.

-The FCA worked very hard to ensure that cross-industry collaboration was taking place.
-And there was an infectious energy and buzz in the air as ideas were explored, challenged and developed with a flow of creativity.
-Some of the technology explored includes:
+The FCA worked hard to ensure that cross-industry collaboration was taking place.
+There was an infectious energy and buzz in the air as ideas were explored, challenged and developed with a flow of creativity.
+Some of the technology explored include:

-- Using the Zero Knowledge Proof technology developed by Sedicii to facilitate customer due diligence while maintaining data protection - Using Natural Language Processing (NPL) to make SARs more effective - Employing digital identity certificates to make banking safer - The use of homomorphic encryption to improve data sharing - Exploring metadata to enhance transaction monitoring - Applying network analysis and surveillance to track unusual activity cross-border and allow for the creation of super SARs - Creation of solutions to make it harder for criminals to use crypto-assets - Using digital ledged technology carry out cross-border CDD/KYC - The creation of self-sustaining blacklists through machine-learning
+- Using the Zero Knowledge Proof technology developed by Sedicii to facilitate customer due diligence while maintaining data protection; - Using natural language processing (NPL) to make SARs more effective; - Employing digital identity certificates to make banking safer; - The use of homomorphic encryption to improve data sharing; - Exploring metadata to enhance transaction monitoring; - Applying network analysis and surveillance to track unusual activity cross-border and allow for the creation of super SARs; - Creation of solutions to make it harder for criminals to use crypto-assets; - Using digital ledged technology carry out cross-border CDD/KYC; - The creation of self-sustaining blacklists through machine-learning/

-On the 4th day, the FCA brought together 400 individuals from 300 organizations, including figures, technology specialists and global regulators to further discuss how to work together to tackle some of "the biggest, and most egregious, issues facing the financial sector" and also to see the solutions that had been developed.
+On day three, the FCA brought together 400 individuals from 300 organizations, including figures, technology specialists and global regulators to further discuss how to work together to tackle some of "the biggest, and most egregious, issues facing the financial sector" and also to see the solutions that had been developed.

-In the speech delivered by Chris Woolard, Executive Director of Strategy and Competition at the FCA, he spoke about a couple of key initiatives that the FCA are working on.
+In the speech delivered by Chris Woolard, executive director of strategy and competition at the FCA, he spoke about a couple of key initiatives that the FCA are working on.

 These initiatives show how the FCA has embraced a leadership role in promoting international collaboration amongst regulators in the technology space.
-Earlier this year, the FCA launched the world's first global sandbox to allow for innovative products and services to be tested across different jurisdictions, making it easier for them to operate globally.
+Earlier this year, the FCA launched the world's first global sandbox to allow for innovative products and services to be tested across different jurisdictions, making it easier for them to operate internationally.

 While supporting competition and the growth of emerging technology, this also has the advantage of allowing regulators to work together to identify and solve cross-border regulatory issues that affect them all.

-Additionally, the FCA has signed ten cooperation agreements with eight different countries which allows for the sharing of market trends, and "support cross-border business in a sensible way."
+Additionally, the FCA has signed 10 cooperation agreements with eight different countries which allows for the sharing of market trends, and "support cross-border business in a sensible way."

 Woolard ended by indicating that he hoped that some of the solutions developed over the past few days could be in the global sandbox.
 The winners were announced and their technologies, just like all other technologies showcased, could really make a massive difference in the fight against financial crime.

+The Compliance Handbook

+- MiFID Survival Guide - The Insurance Practitioner's Guide

+Complinet Poll page